Share this post

 It is theorised that these microbe-busting abilities may be due to the presence of camphor and camphene in the oil – two components that are revered as natural disinfectants.

 Sage essential oil has also been found to act as an antioxidant, helping to inhibit the effects of free radicals in the body and prevent cell damage.

 If left without the proper defences to attack them, free radicals can slowly destroy the body and lead to a number of debilitating illnesses, making antioxidants an integral part of our overall wellness.

 It is speculated that sage oil gets its antioxidant abilities from the presence of rosmarinic acid and carnosic acid in the oil.
 Regardless, these antioxidant effects could be incredibly valuable.

-The antibacterial properties of the oil can help it to deeply cleanse skin and get rid of harmful microorganisms, whilst its antifungal properties allow it treat conditions such as athlete’s foot.
+The antibacterial properties of the oil can help it to deeply cleanse the skin’s surface and get rid of harmful microorganisms, whilst its antifungal properties allow it to treat certain tedious skin conditions such as athlete’s foot.

 In addition to its other benefits, sage can play a protective role in our digestive health.

 A study in 2011 found that sage promotes the discharge of bile in the digestive system.
 This allows it to soothe the stomach and digestive tract and prevent harm caused by excess acid, improving the functionality of the digestive system.